TEAMMATES/teammates/docs/performance-testing.md

 # Performance Testing

-TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for performance testing, and uses the [`JMeter Java API`](https://jmeter.apache.org/api/index.html) and TestNG for automating the process of running performance tests and generating reports.
+TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for load and performance (L&P) testing, and uses the [`JMeter Java API`](https://jmeter.apache.org/api/index.html) and TestNG for automating the process of running performance tests and generating reports.
-The relevant files are located in the `src/jmeter/` directory.
-The actual JMeter tests are the `.jmx` files located in the `src/jmeter/tests/` directory.
+The performance test cases are located in the `teammates.lnp` package.
+The actual JMeter tests are the `.jmx` files located in the `src/test/lnpTests/` directory.

 ## Running Performance Tests

-[Download JMeter](https://jmeter.apache.org/download_jmeter.cgi) and update the JMeter properties in `src/jmeter/resources/test.properties` accordingly.
+[Download JMeter](https://jmeter.apache.org/download_jmeter.cgi) and update the JMeter properties in `src/test/resources/test.properties` accordingly.
 Start the backend server, i.e. `localhost:8080`, before running the performance tests.

 ### Using Gradle